 Economic Impact

-Port-dependent jobs pay an average annual salary of $76,356, well above the state of Florida average salary for all occupations of $55,980.
+Port-dependent jobs pay an average annual salary of $76,706, well above the state of Florida average salary for all occupations of $60,210.

 Cruise Industry’s Economic Impact in Northeast Florida

 The cruise industry in Jacksonville is responsible for more than 870 jobs and more than $211 million in annual economic impact for Northeast Florida, according to Martin Associates.
+These numbers will grow by an additional 336 jobs and $76 million in annual economic impact when a second cruise service begins calling Jacksonville in the fall of 2025.

 Manufacturing and Distribution